Save these tissue paper rolls and use them for easy and inexpensive tricks to help you with the gardening tasks or prevent garden pests.

 You can keep the seedling on the paper planter.
 Transplant the seedling with the paper roll and all.

 Growing the garden comes with so many responsibilities.
 One of them is the never-ending weeding.
 Once you clear out these pesky weeds, it is back within a few weeks if you don’t use mulch or weed barrier.

-If you see it closely, these tiny spring onion seedling looks like a newly growing grass seed.
+These tiny spring onion seedlings look like newly growing grass seeds if you see them closely.
 To prevent pulling the seedling by accident, you can use a tissue paper roll to mark the planted seed.